4BI1

 Climate change, deforestation, and biodiversity loss are growing in frequency as contemporary issues.

 Industrial activity, road traffic, power stations and agriculture release several pollutants into the air.
-The two most important for IGCSE are carbon monoxide and sulfur dioxide.
+The two most important are and .

 Where it comes from: incomplete combustion of fossil fuels.
 Petrol engines, faulty gas boilers, badly-ventilated coal fires, and forest fires all produce carbon monoxide.

 How it harms people: carbon monoxide binds to haemoglobin in red blood cells in the same place that oxygen would normally bind.
-The bond is irreversible (the haemoglobin can no longer carry oxygen).
+It binds much more strongly than oxygen does, so while it is attached the haemoglobin can no longer carry oxygen.
 Even small concentrations of CO in the blood reduce its oxygen-carrying capacity, causing:

 Carbon monoxide is odourless and invisible, which is why home CO detectors are required by law in many countries.